Goodwillie Calculus via Adjunction and LS Cocategory: Dual adjunction

 \section{Dual adjunction}

-Historically, dual calculus has only been defined rigorously in the additive calculus, of [cite Johnson-McCarthy].
-When we wish to speak of a dual calculus for excisive functors, we have two choices.
-Either we define this rigorously, then make our theorems about their structure, or we define the constructions using our adjunctions and then prove that they give rise to the (homtopy-universal) $n$-co-excisive approximations to a functor.
-We choose the latter route.
+Historically, dual calculus has only been defined rigorously in the cotriple calculus, see \cite{Dual}.
+To provide now a dual calculus for excisive functors, we choose here to define the constructions using our adjunctions and then prove that they give rise to the (homtopy-universal) $n$-co-excisive approximations to a functor.